eartht0sarah/eartht0sarah/README.md

 ### Pleased to meet you!
-#### *I'm Sarah, behavioral health product manager, looking to gain Web3 experience*
+#### *Sarah, here 👋*
 ---

 😄 Pronouns: she/hers/they/them

-🌱 Learning about the economics of blockchain and digital assets
+🌱 Learning about agentic AI and healthcare applications

 ❔ Ask me about scrum, scaled agile framework, lean methodology, healthcare IT, or electronic health records/interoperability.

-🤔 seeking like minds for and networking opportunities to discuss:
+🤔 seeking like minds and networking opportunities to discuss:
  - health equity
  - conversational interoperability
- - sustainability (esp. in fashion industry)
+ - sustainability (fashion + tech)

 📫 Connect with me: sarahanneelali@gmail.com
 <!--